egid/training/frontend/Javascript.md

 When the function that is running is a method on an object, the .this keyword is a reference to the instance of that object.
 This is incredibly powerful as it allows us to store information on the instance instead of in the global scope.
 Dojo relies heavily on this mechanism to create the class like usage of widget.

+// should we show how to set "this" ?

 ## Truthyness & Equality

 Truthyness in Javascript gets a little bit tricky, and people new to the language often make mistakes due to value coersion.
-Generally, this section blows peoples mind, in a rather annoying way.
+Generally, this section blows peoples' minds, in a rather annoying way.
 In short JavaScript has two kinds of equality:

 === means the objects are identical